-Name Description Number of BTS Duration

-cdb CBD around the area of 54 6:13 m

-Bertoldsbrunnen

-airport Airport and university area 68 6:25 m

-around Georges Köhler Allee

-ind_park Industrial park Haid in 53 4:52 m

-Freiburg West, Hausener Weg

-house_area Housing area at the rim of 22 3:59 m

-Freiburg Zähringen, Thuner Weg
+Name Description Number of BTS Scan Duration cdb CBD around the area of Bertholdsbrunnen 54 6:13 airport Airport and university area 68 6:25 ind_park around Georges Koehler Allee Industrial park Haid in 53 4:52 Freiburg West, Hausener Weg house_area Housing area at the rim of Freiburg Zähringen, Thuner Weg 22 3:59 registered to the Deutsche Bahn.
+Since the distribution of these nodes is very sparse, only one node can be found in each scan.
+They yield a false positive for no neighbouring nodes can be discovered.
+These nodes are not relevant to subscribers because they are not able to connect to them.
+Therefore they will be ignored and factored out for the remainder of this evaluation.